l-zeuch/lzeuch.de/content/posts/enlightenment-curse-or-blessing.md

 and look for our role models in the time of 2000 years ago?

-Why do people today laugh at the naivety of the Germanic peoples with regard to their nature gods, when we are basically doing the same? do?
+Why do people today laugh at the naivety of the Germanic peoples with regard to their nature gods, when we are basically doing the same?
 Why does man's intellect, which is so well-developed, need the belief that he is not alone, not without a god?
 And is it not precisely faith that keeps us from evolving?

 If one holds to the thesis that there is one or even several gods, why then should mankind move to